JoeAnonimist/blog/docs/qt_widgets/01_template_scripts/template1.md

 In the main script code

 2. Create a `QApplication` instance.
 This should be the first thing you do in your application/script.
-For non Qt Widget GUI application there is `QGuiApplication` and for terminal/console applications there is `QCoreApplication`. `QApplication` is singleton so if you try to create it twice you get `RuntimeError: Please destroy the QApplication singleton before creating a new QApplication instance.`
+For non Qt Widget GUI application there is `QGuiApplication` and for terminal/console applications there is `QCoreApplication`. `QApplication` is singleton so if you try to create it twice you get `RuntimeError: Please destroy the QApplication singleton before creating a new QApplication instance.` (From now on I won't be checking if the `QApplication` instance exists as all the examples are quite simple but it's something to be aware of)

 3. Create an object of your class (in the script `Window`) and `.show()` it. (`QWidget.show()`, well, shows it on the screen.)